Narendra Modi Stadium, Ahmedabad Ground History and IPL Records - ExBulletin

 Narendra Modi Stadium, Ahmedabad IPL Records & Stats

+Ahmedabad’s wicket helps batters and point guards.
+In the last game at this ground, Gujarat Titans fly-half Shubman Gill blew a ton, while the team’s pace setter Mohit Sharma netted five wickets.
+If a similar deck is offered tonight, GT will start as the favorite.

-It will be interesting to see how the pitch plays out today in Ahmedabad.
-Ahead of the match, here are some essential stats and numbers you need to know from previous IPL matches played at the stadium.
+Here’s a rundown of other important stats you need to know from previous IPL matches played at the world’s biggest cricket stadium:

 Matches won by teams beating second: 8